GJBoth/Masters-thesis/source/06_Model_fitting.md

 ![Effect of POD with a cutoff of 27 and wavelet filtering with a  level 3 db4 wavelet.
 Left panel shows the result in the time domain, right panel in the spatial domain.
 Lines have been offset for clarity.](source/figures/pdf/filtered.pdf){#fig:filtered}

 ## Step 2 - Derivatives
 After having denoised the images, we calculate the spatial and temporal derivatives.
 Obtaining correct numerical derivatives is hard and becomes much more so in the presence of noise [@bruno_numerical_2012].
 Next to a finite-difference scheme, one can for example (locally) fit a polynomial and take its derivative or use a so-called tikhonov-regularizer [@knowles_methods_nodate].
-The computational cost of these methods is high however and don't scale well to dimensions higher than one.
+The computational cost of these methods is high however and they don't scale well to dimensions higher than one.
 For our spatial derivatives these methods are thus not available.
 In fact, obtaining the gradient of a 2D discrete grid has another subtlety which we need to adress.

 Naively, one could obtain the gradient of a 2D grid by taking the derivative using a finite difference scheme with respect to the first and second axis.
 If there are features on the scale of the discretization ($\sim$ few pixels), such an operation will lead to artifacts and underestimate the gradient.
 These issues have long been known and several techniques have been developed to accurately calculate the gradient of an 'image'.
-The most-used one is the so-called Sobel operator.
+The most-used image-gradient technique is the so-called Sobel operator.
 It belongs to a set of operations known as *kernel operators*.
 Kernel operators are expressed as a matrix and by convolving this matrix with the matrix on which the operation is to be performed, we obtain the result of the operator.
 We show this for the Sobel operator.

 Consider a basic central finite difference scheme: